jfalxa/wchooks/README.md

 The core idea is similar to [React's hooks](https://reactjs.org/docs/hooks-intro.html) so you will feel at home if you're already familiar with them.

-How it departs from React is that those hooks are built with [Web Components](https://developer.mozilla.org/en-US/docs/Web/Web_Components) in mind so, while trying to remain as small as possible, they also try to abstract the most common operations that are needed to build a usable custom element.
+How it departs from React is that those hooks are built with [Web Components](https://developer.mozilla.org/en-US/docs/Web/Web_Components) in mind so, while trying to remain as small as possible, they also try to abstract some of the most common operations that are needed to build a usable custom element.

 Note that there are some constraints on how you can use hooks, for more information you can read the [Rules of Hooks](https://reactjs.org/docs/hooks-rules.html) of React.